isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2025-11-05-post-Second Reading Speech of the Online Safety (Relief and Accountability) Bill 2025.md

 24.&nbsp;This lack of accountability is exacerbated by the structural features of the Internet.
 There is a misalignment between Tech Companies’ profit motive and the need and desire to enhance online safety.

 {:start="25"}
-25.&nbsp;At the Online Harms Symposium co-organised by MinLaw and the SMU Yong Pung How School of Law in 2023, former Facebook employee turned whistleblower, Frances Haugen, spoke about how Tech Companies do have solutions to address online harms but implementing them will eat into their profits and hurt their bottom line.&nbsp;
+25.&nbsp;At the Online Harms Symposium co-organised by MinLaw and the SMU Yong Pung How School of Law in 2023, former Facebook employee turned whistleblower, Frances Haugen, spoke about how Tech Companies do have solutions to address online harms but implementing them will eat into their profits and hurt their bottom line.

 {:start="26"}
 26.&nbsp;Social media platforms profit from the amplification of sensational and inflammatory content.
 Viral, harmful content draw engagement, higher engagements draw eyeballs, so their removal will impact revenue.